rust-stuco/lectures/week4/slides.md

 So what was the deal with the `T` in `Vec<T>`, and `K, V` in `HashMap<K, V>`?

 * We refer to these as _generic_ types
-* Think of it as being able to fill in almost any type you want in place of `T`
+* Think of it as being able to fill in any type you want in place of `T`
 * Generics allow us to replace specific types with a placeholder that represents multiple types to remove code duplication

 ---